alimuya/kevvy-reflect/README.md

 # Kevvy-Reflect
-Faster Reflection, applies to the case of frequent calls!!
+High performance java reflection, applies to the case of frequent calls!!

 ## Overview
 Kevvy-Reflect is a very small Java library that provides high performance reflection by using code generation(depends on ASM).